Mizzou-CBMI/COSMOS2/README.rst

 Users have analyzed >100 whole genomes (~50TB and tens of thousands of jobs) in a single Workflow without issue, and some of the largest clinical sequencing laboratories use it for the production and R&D workflows.

+AWS Batch
+__________

+We've been using quite a bit of AWS Batch for the past year, and this is by far the most developed and supported DRM.
+It's pretty hard to continue to DRMs that we're not using in our day-to-day.
+That is mostly left to the community.

+Make sure to check out examples/ex_awsbatch.py for details about how to use it.
+Jobs submit and terminate much faster than any other DRM.
+This is a great way to utilize cheap AWS spot instances for your workflows for both machine learning and bioinformatics workflows.

 History
 ___________
 Cosmos was published as an Application Note in the journal `Bioinformatics <http://bioinformatics.oxfordjournals.org/>`_,